OliverIgnetik/black-hole-numerical-simulation/README.md

 ## Usage

-The script `simulation.py` makes use of the puncture method as described in Baumgarte et al. [3], to construct initial data describing the conformal deviation of spacetime on the equatorial plane of a non-rotating black hole.
+The script `simulation.py` makes use of the puncture method as described in Shibata [2], to construct initial data describing the conformal deviation of spacetime on the equatorial plane of a non-rotating black hole.
 `simulation.py` has a number of flags that can be used to customize the output of the script:

 ### `simulation.py flags`

 ```
 -grid_dim (grid points in each dimensions)
 -boundary (location of outer boundary)
 -loc_x (x coordinate of black hole)
 -loc_y (y coordinate of black hole)
 -loc_z (z coordinate of black hole)
 -p_x (x momentum of black hole)
 -p_y (y momentum of black hole)
 -p_z (z momentum of black hole)
 -tol (tolerance for elliptic solver)
 -it_max (maximum number of iterations)
 ```